Skip to main content Skip to accessibility

 Safeguarding

-If at any point there is a safeguarding concern it must investigated as per the Safeguarding Partnership Board Managing Allegations Framework.
+If at any point there is a safeguarding concern it must be investigated as per the Safeguarding Partnership Board Managing Allegations Framework.
 A safeguarding alert must be raised without delay.
 Where there is a complaint involving a vulnerable adult or child, the appropriate Safeguarding Manager should be informed and the most appropriate route of investigation agreed, this may not be under the Customer Feedback Policy.

-Manage the parties to a complaint
+Managing the parties to a complaint

 Complaints being made on behalf of somebody else